m-kupiec/compendium-javascript/README.md

 console.log(new Date('2024-03-25')); //2024-03-25T00:00:00.000Z
 console.log(new Date('2024-03-25 16:00')); // 2024-03-25T15:00:00.000Z

-// The result is 2 hours less:
+// The result is in GTM/UTC+0 (but could be 1 hour less if during daylight saving time (DTS)):

 // The month is provided as a 0-11 number console.log(new Date(2024, 0)); // 2023-12-31T23:00:00.000Z